Welcome to the new KidsHealth website! See what is new.

 Cells divide and multiply throughout life

-The human embryo, before birth, is made up of only a handful of cells.
-These cells divide and multiply in the small embryo and gradually become more specialised until they form structures such as bone and the heart.
-After this, each cell divides and produces more of its own kind in a controlled way until the baby is born.
-The process of cells dividing and multiplying continues throughout life in order to replace old cells that have been damaged through wear or injury.
-Some cells, such as skin and bone marrow cells, can do this very quickly; others, such as nerve and muscle cells, do this slowly.
+The human embryo, before birth, has only a handful of cells.
+These cells divide and multiply in the small embryo.
+They gradually become more specialised over the pregnancy, forming more specific parts of the body such as bones or the heart.
+The process of cells dividing and multiplying continues after birth and throughout life.
+This process replaces old cells that have been damaged through wear or injury.
+Some cells, such as skin and bone marrow cells, can do this very quickly.
+Others, such as nerve and muscle cells, do this slowly.

-You can see that the making of a human being is very complex and it is not surprising that things can go wrong from time to time.
+The making of a human being is very complex and sometimes things can go wrong with this process.

 How cancer develops in children

-Cancer develops when a cell in the body starts to divide and multiply without the normal control.
-A mistake in the cancer cell's genes tells the cell to grow, divide and multiply.
+Cancer develops when a cell in the body starts to divide and multiply without normal controls.
+A mistake in the cancer cell's genes tells the cancer cell to grow, divide and multiply.
 Millions of cancer cells can grow from one cancer cell.

-At first nothing may be noticed, but a build up of cancer cells may produce a lump or tumour.
-Some types of cancer may produce other symptoms such as bruising, tiredness and aching joints.
+At first it may not be obvious but a build up of cancer cells may produce a tumour or lead to other symptoms.

 The most common types of childhood cancer

-Cancer is not one disease, but more than a hundred different diseases, each with its own pattern of behaviour, response to treatment and outcome.
+Cancer is not one disease, but more than a hundred different diseases.
+Each has its own pattern of behaviour, response to treatment and outcome.
 The most common types of childhood cancer are:

 • leukaemia (cancer of the white blood cells)